Red Scare: First Red Scare (1917–1920)

 The first Red Scare in the United States accompanied the Russian Revolution (specifically the October Revolution) and the Revolutions of 1917–1923.
 Citizens of the United States in the years of World War I (1914–1918) were intensely patriotic; anarchist and left-wing social agitation aggravated national, social, and political tensions.
 Political scientist and former Communist Party USA member Murray Levin wrote that the Red Scare was "a nationwide anti-radical hysteria provoked by a mounting fear and anxiety that a Bolshevik revolution in America was imminent—a revolution that would change Church, home, marriage, civility, and the American way of Life".
 News media exacerbated such fears, channeling them into anti-foreign sentiment due to the lively debate among recent immigrants from Europe regarding various forms of anarchism as possible solutions to widespread poverty.
 The Industrial Workers of the World (IWW), also known as the Wobblies, backed several labor strikes in 1916 and 1917.
-These strikes covered a wide range of industries including steel working, shipbuilding, coal mining, copper mining, and others necessary for wartime activities.
+These strikes covered a wide range of industries including steel working, shipbuilding, coal mining, copper mining, and other industries necessary for wartime activities.

-After World War I ended (November 1918), the number of strikes increased to record levels in 1919, with more than 3,600 separate strikes by a wide range of workers, e.g. steel workers, railroad shop workers, and the Boston police department.
+After World War I ended (November 1918), the number of strikes increased to record levels in 1919, with more than 3,600 separate strikes by a wide range of workers, e.g., steel workers, railroad shop workers, and the Boston police department.
 The press portrayed these worker strikes as "radical threats to American society" inspired by "left-wing, foreign agents provocateurs".
 The IWW and those sympathetic to workers claimed that the press "misrepresented legitimate labor strikes" as "crimes against society", "conspiracies against the government", and "plots to establish communism".
-Opponents of labor viewed strikes as an extension of the radical, anarchist foundations of the IWW, which contends that all workers should be united as a social class and that capitalism and the wage system should be abolished.
+Opponents of labor viewed strikes as an extension of the radical, anarchist foundations of the IWW, which contended that all workers should be united as a social class and that capitalism and the wage system should be abolished.